Discussion & Resources

 First and foremost, if you would feel more comfortable working with a therapist of color, an amazing colleague of mine compiled this list of local Black Therapists:

 Actively Working To Fight Racism

 As a white clinician, for the past 10 years I have not taken a public stance against racism.
 When the occasional openly-racist client would assume that I shared their negative opinions on people in minority groups, I would feel uncomfortable but would not say anything.

 In the past year and a half, I have come to realize that it is a white privilege to be able to choose if/when I take a stance against racism.
 It is not fair that I can choose this while people of color are stuck living with racism 24/7.
 In an attempt to decrease my own use of this privilege, I have posted a Black Lives Matter icon at the top of my website in order to clarify my anti-racist stance where everybody can see it.
 I donate and contribute to Black Lives Matter and other anti-racism causes because I see that racism is a major force in America.

 My hope is that those who visit my site will know right away where I stand on racism, and that those people who do not agree with this stance will seek out a different counselor.

 While a discussion on racism isn't required if it's not a topic you wish to discuss in counseling, I encourage you to speak up and share any thoughts or questions/concerns you may have around race and racism.
 It is a prominent force that is pervasive in American society, whether you realize it or not.
-If you have a desire to better understand racism and bias, I am very open to such a discussion.
+If you have a desire to better understand racism and bias, I would be happy to discuss that with you.

 Therapy is a safe space for the majority of discussions, and I do my best to remain neutral on most topics.
 However, when it comes to racism, I recognize that staying neutral sends the message that I am okay with the way people of color are treated in our world.